-Neale Daniher, former AFL player and MND campaigner, dies at 65
+Neale Daniher, AFL legend and MND advocate, dies at 65 after 13-year battle

 Consensus Summary

-Neale Daniher, a former AFL player, coach, and motor neurone disease (MND) campaigner, died at age 65 on May 25, 2026, after a 13-year battle with the disease.
-Diagnosed in 2013, Daniher became a prominent advocate for MND research, co-founding FightMND and launching the annual Big Freeze fundraiser, which raised millions for a cure.
+Neale Daniher, a beloved AFL player, coach, and motor neurone disease (MND) advocate, died on May 25, 2026, at age 65 after a 13-year battle with the disease.
+Diagnosed in 2013, Daniher founded FightMND and launched the Big Freeze fundraiser, raising over $100 million for research and making MND a household issue.
 His leadership extended beyond football, earning him Victorian of the Year in 2019 and Australian of the Year in 2025.
-Daniher’s career included playing 82 games for Essendon, winning the club’s best and fairest in 1981, and coaching Melbourne to a 2000 Grand Final appearance.
-Despite severe knee injuries that ended his playing career early, he transitioned into coaching and later dedicated himself to fighting MND, using his platform to inspire others.
-His family described him as a fighter who embodied resilience, humour, and selflessness, leaving a legacy that continues through FightMND and the ongoing search for an MND cure.
+Daniher’s career included 82 games for Essendon, where he won the club’s best and fairest in 1981, and coaching Melbourne to a grand final in 2000.
+Known for his resilience, humour, and selflessness, he inspired millions, including his family, who emphasized his legacy of fighting 'the beast' with determination.
+His death occurred just weeks before the annual Big Freeze event, which he helped popularize, and follows recent high-profile MND diagnoses, including NRL star Jai Arrow’s revelation.
+Daniher’s impact on AFL and MND advocacy will endure through FightMND and his enduring influence on those affected by the disease.

 Key details reported by multiple sources:

-• His family released a statement calling him a 'fighter' who took on MND 'with everything he had,' quoting his famous phrase: 'The mark of a person is not what you say, but what you do.'
+- His family released a statement calling him a fighter who took on MND 'with everything he had,' emphasizing his humour, resilience, and selflessness.

-• Daniher’s death occurred just two weeks before the 12th annual Big Freeze fundraiser for FightMND at the King’s Birthday AFL match between Collingwood and Melbourne.
+- Daniher’s death occurred just two weeks before the King’s Birthday match between Melbourne and Collingwood, which hosts the annual Big Freeze fundraiser for FightMND.

 Points of Difference